 Here we will tell you of the many different trails, how to find them and their levels.
 We will start with beginner, or the easier hikes, and move through intermediate and advanced.
 On all of the beautiful walks we will take you, nature shows you some of the most amazing places you’ll ever see.
 Not only will you experience the beauty but also all the amazing wildlife that calls this land home as well.
 Not only does that include land animals such as elk, moose, mountain loins and bear, but also birds and fish.
 Since we are in the Kootenai National Forest all of our lakes and rivers, including the hidden ones, have a vast number of fish.
 Including cutthroat, bull and rainbow trout as well as big mouth bass and salmon.
-With our 2.2 million acres of forest 223 species of birds call this place home including the majestic Bald Eagle, northern Hawk-Owl, osprey and great blue heron.
+With our 2.2 million acres of forest comes 223 species of birds calling this place home including the majestic Bald Eagle, northern Hawk-Owl, osprey and great blue heron.

 - Savage Falls- 3 miles up highway 56, turn onto falls creek road fallow to the end.
 Lakeside residents marvel the view of a waterfall emerging from the mountains.
 Less then 1 mile from your car to the falls and back, the wonderful wetlands you can explore will lead you right to the falls.
 If you are as over come by the beauty of this place as I am, there is even a trail straight up the mountain to see the top of the falls.

 - Callahan Creek- Located 1 mile up Callahan Creek Rd. in Troy.
-This 2 mile trail follows the old railroad grade that was once used for mining and logging the area back in the early 1900s.
+This 2 mile trail follows the old railroad that was once used for mining and logging the area back in the early 1900s.
 There is beautiful views of King Mountain and Callahan Creek Canyon.
 If you are lucky enough to find your way there is also an old mine located at the end of the railroad and trail.